 • (TOP) William Pain, The Builder's Pocket Treasure, Boston, 1794.
 Elements of the drawings see[n] here were used to design and construct elements of the front and side doors of the Salem Towne house.

 Erected by Old Sturbridge Village.

 Location.
 42° 6.419′ N, 72° 5.829′ W. Marker is in Sturbridge, Massachusetts, in Worcester County.
+Marker and house are on the Old Sturbridge Village grounds.
 Touch for map.
-Marker and house are on the Old Sturbridge Village grounds.
 Marker is at or near this postal address: 1 Old Sturbridge Village Road, Sturbridge MA 01566, United States of America.
+Touch for directions.

 Also see . . .

 1. Salem Towne House at Old Sturbridge Village.
 (Submitted on June 17, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.)

 2. Federal (Adam) Architectural Style.
 (Submitted on June 17, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.)

 3. Robert Adam: Neo-Classical Architect and Designer.
 (Submitted on June 17, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.)

 More.
 Search the internet for The Architectural Style of the Salem Towne House.

 Credits.
 This page was last revised on June 17, 2018.
 This page originally submitted on June 17, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
 This page has been viewed 88 times since then and 3 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on June 17, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.